n8n-io/n8n-docs/docs/nodes/credentials/CiscoWebex/README.md

 7. Enter a descriptive ***Credentials Name***.
 8. Under ***Credential Data***, enter the ***Client ID*** and ***Client Secret*** obtained above.
 9. Under ***OAuth***, click the circle button to initiate authentication.
-A popup may appear prompting you to login to your Cisco Webex account.
+A popup may appear prompting you to login to your Webex by Cisco account.
 10. After authentication is complete, click **Create** to save your new credentials.